GGrassia/QCP/Readme.md

 ## How to use QCP, for everyone

 1. Download the .zip for your OS of choice.
 (Or compile it!)
+[Here's the releases page](https://github.com/GGrassia/QCP/releases/tag/v1.0)

-2. Unzip the downloaded file in a place you will remember, especially if you are on OSX or any Linux distro.
+2. Unzip the downloaded file in a place you will remember.

 3. Run QCP! by double clicking it.
 There are minor differences in running, detailed below.